BHam-1/DNArSim/README.md

 # DNA_Data_Storage_Channel_Model
-Simulator to simulate the entire DNA Data Storage process (from synthesis until basecalling)
+Simulator to simulate the entire DNA Data Storage process (from synthesis to basecalling)